How to Give Feedback Effectively (With Examples Included)

 Here is an example of positive feedback you might give:

-'Hi, Jane.
-I just wanted to thank you for your extra effort lately.
-Our team really appreciates the extra time you have put into your projects.
-Your work has made all of our jobs easier, and the client is really happy with our results.
-Due to your success on this project, I would highly suggest you apply for the management position at our firm.
-I think this promotion would be an excellent advancement in your career, and I would give you a good referral.'
+‘Hi, Jane.
+I just wanted to thank you for the extra effort you've been making lately.
+Our team really appreciates the extra time you've put into your projects.
+Your work has made all of our jobs easier, and the client is really happy with the results.
+Due to your success on this project, I suggest you apply for the management position at our firm.
+I think this promotion would be an excellent opportunity for you, and I could give you a good referral.’

 Negative feedback example

 Here is an example of negative feedback you might give to help someone improve: